vassvik/mv_easy_font/README.md

 ### TODO

-- ADd functionality to adjust the bitmap texture size based on the font size. currently it's using a 512x256 texture.
+- ADd functionality to adjust the bitmap texture size based on the font size. currently it's using a hard-coded texture that we hope will fit (and is proably too big).
+Might not even care, since it doesn't really impact performance...

 - Look into padding in the bitmap